• Skip to primary navigation

 • 2 medium carrots, cut into thin slices or matchsticks

-• 3 cups coarsely shredded cabbage
+• 3 cups coarsely shredded raw cabbage

-• 1/2 red bell pepper, sliced into thin strips
+• 1/2 medium red bell pepper, thinly sliced

-• 2 medium sweet onions, sliced into thin strips
+• 2 medium sweet onions, thinly sliced

 • 1 cup sugar snap peas